 GeneCards Summary for CD226 Gene

 CD226 (CD226 Molecule) is a Protein Coding gene.
-Diseases associated with CD226 include Ovarian Cystic Teratoma and Mature Teratoma Of The Ovary.
-Among its related pathways are T Cell Co-Signaling Pathway: Ligand-Receptor Interactions and Cell adhesion molecules (CAMs).
-GO annotations related to this gene include protein kinase binding and cell adhesion molecule binding.
+Diseases associated with CD226 include Refractory Celiac Disease and Polyendocrinopathy.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Cell adhesion molecules (CAMs).
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and cell adhesion molecule binding.
 An important paralog of this gene is NECTIN3.

 Involved in intercellular adhesion, lymphocyte signaling, cytotoxicity and lymphokine secretion mediated by cytotoxic T-lymphocyte (CTL) and NK cell (PubMed:8673704).
 Cell surface receptor for NECTIN2.
 Upon ligand binding, stimulates T-cell proliferation and cytokine production, including that of IL2, IL5, IL10, IL13, and IFNG.
 Competes with PVRIG for NECTIN2-binding (PubMed:26755705).